A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Abstract

 \section{Abstract}

-We study reactive synthesis of systems interacting with environments using infinite alphabets.
-Register automata and transducers are popular formalisms for specifying and modelling such systems.
+We study synthesis of reactive systems interacting with environments using an infinite data domain.
+A popular formalism for specifying and modelling such systems is register automata and transducers.
 They extend finite-state automata by adding registers to store data values and to compare the incoming data values against stored ones.
 Synthesis from nondeterministic or universal register automata is undecidable in general.
-Its register-bounded variant, where additionally a bound on the number of registers in a sought transducer is given, is however known to be decidable for universal register automata which can compare data for equality.

-In this paper, we generalise this result.
-We introduce the notion of $\omega$-regularly approximable data domains, and show that register-bounded synthesis from universal register automata on such domains is decidable.
-Importantly, the data domain $(\bbN, =, <)$ with natural order is $\omega$-regularly approximable, and its closer examination reveals that the synthesis problem is decidable in time doubly exponential in the number of registers, matching the known complexity of the equality-only case $(\bbN,=)$.
-We then introduce a notion of reducibility between data domains which we exploit to show decidability of synthesis over, e.g., the domains $(\bbN^d, =^d, <^d)$ of tuples of numbers equipped with the component-wise partial order and $(\Sigma^*,=,\prec)$ of finite strings with the prefix relation.
+However, its register-bounded variant, where additionally a bound on the number of registers in a sought transducer is given, is known to be decidable for universal register automata which can compare data for equality, i.e., for data domain $(\bbN,=)$.
+This paper extends the decidability border to the domain $(\bbN,<)$ of natural numbers with linear order.
+Our solution is generic: we define a sufficient condition on data domains (regular approximability) for decidability of register-bounded synthesis.
+The condition is satisfied by natural data domains like $(\bbN,<)$.
+It allows one to use simple language-theoretic arguments and avoid technical game-theoretic reasoning.
+Further, by defining a generic notion of reducibility between data domains, we show the decidability of synthesis in the domain $(\bbN^d,<^d)$ of tuples of numbers equipped with the component-wise partial order and in the domain $(\Sigma^*,\prec)$ of finite strings with the prefix relation.